SneakyGremlin/Quasi-Dud_SongLikeabiliyPredictorWithLinearRegression/README.md

 ---

-## Data Collection Methodology: Exposition, Arguments, and a Justification TODO
+## Data Collection Methodology: Exposition, Arguments, and a Justification

 ### Exposition
 All participants are individuals I have had at least 2 hours of interactions with (this is an outlier lower bound, the actual bound is 10 hours on average).